-Device Administrator rights are required for the application to perform, and F‑Secure is using the respective permissions in full accordance with Google Play policies and with the active consent of the user.
-Device Administrator permissions are used for the Finder and Parental Control features, in particular:
+Device administrator rights are required for the application to perform, and F‑Secure is using the respective permissions in full accordance with Google Play policies and with the active consent of the user.
+Device administrator permissions are used for the parental control features, in particular:

 Information on the security practices that we employ to keep your data secure.

 We apply strict security measures to protect the confidentiality, integrity, and availability of your personal data when transferring, storing, or processing it.

 We use physical, administrative, and technical security measures to reduce the risk of loss, misuse, or unauthorized access, disclosure, or modification of your personal data.

 All personal data is stored on secure servers operated by F‑Secure or our partners with access limited to authorized personnel only.